nguyenkhangme/understand-asyncio/README.md

 After you already implemented your program with coroutines, we can start running it by calling the following methods, normally only once for the top-level coroutine:

 - `asyncio.run()`
-  - taking care of managing the asyncio event loop
+  - Taking care of managing the asyncio event loop.
-  - expect to receive a coroutine
+  - Expect to receive a coroutine.
   - Wrap coroutine in a task: using `loop.create_task(coro)`
 - `loop.run_until_complete()`
-  - Awaitable object is required
+  - Awaitable object is required.
-  - The object will be wrapped using tasks.ensure_future:
+  - The object will be wrapped using `tasks.ensure_future`:
-    - Custom awaitable objects will be wrapped into a coroutine
+    - Custom awaitable objects will be wrapped into a coroutine.
-    - Coroutines will be wrapped in a task (using `loop.create_task(coro)`)
+    - Coroutines will be wrapped in a task (using `loop.create_task(coro)`).
-    - Futures/Tasks will remain themself
+    - Futures/Tasks will remain themself.
 - `loop.run_forever()`
-  - to run a coroutine with `loop.run_forever()` you need to schedule it by `loop.create_task(coro)`
+  - to run a coroutine with `loop.run_forever()` you need to schedule it by `loop.create_task(coro)`.

--> So, whatever way we choose to run, a top-level coroutine is always wrapped into a task when run in the event loop
+-> So, whatever way we choose to run, a top-level coroutine is always wrapped into a task when run in the event loop.

 ### 2.3.
 Connect the dots